kjh-icnl/Learning-Basic-Cpp/Lecture3_Pr-Sc-Op/README.md

     return 0;
 }
 ```
-At this time, `endl` means "end line".
+**IMPORTANT** : At this time, `endl` means "end line".
 However, if you don't write `std::endl`, you can't go next line because basically `std::cout` doesn't change line when it coompletes its own process.

 ## 3.2 Operator